PoloPro/polopro.github.io/_posts/2016-4-16-RSpec-and-TDD.md

 To walk you through RSpec and test-driven development in general, I'll use a project I recently Day One'd: a reimplementation of NYC's subway countdown clocks using the MTA real-time API.

-<h4>RSpec Basics</h4>
+<h4>Getting Started</h4>
-To get started writing tests for your project, you'll need to install the RSpec gem in your working directory.
+To start writing tests for your project, you'll first need to install the RSpec gem in your working directory.

 {% highlight ruby %}
 gem install rspec